voytas75/AIPSTeam/README.md

   - `NORAG`: Disables the RAG (Retrieve and Generate) functionality.
   - `NOUserInputCheck`: Disables the input check.
   - `NOInteraction`: Disable the interaction.
+  - `TheCodePath`: Specifies the path to the user code to be processed by the AI Team.

 #### Environment Variables